dvphnc/travia-next/README.md

 <br/>

 Every visit to the home page opens with a short splash screen.
-The logo floats in, the name appears, a loading bar fills across the screen, and then the site opens.
-It takes about three seconds and it sets the mood before anything else loads.
+The logo floats in, the name appears, a loading bar fills across the screen, then the site opens.
+Three seconds.
+Sets the tone before anything else loads.

 </details>